Ichbinjoe/MCAuthenticator/README.md

-MCAuthenticator is a Bukkit API based plugin designed to allow for 2 Factor Authentication (otherwise known as TOTP, or the Time-Based One-Time Password Algorithm) for all players on a server to optionally use, with configurable enforcement for certain players through permission nodes.
+MCAuthenticator is a Bukkit API based plugin designed to allow for 2 Factor Authentication (otherwise known as TOTP, or the Time-Based One-Time Password Algorithm ([RFC6238](https://tools.ietf.org/html/rfc6238))) for all players on a server to optionally use, with configurable enforcement for certain players through permission nodes.
 This is designed to allow for more secure minecraft server environments, especially when account cracking and hacking are so prevalent.
 This plugin reduces the risk of a